 The Modern Resume Content and Writing

-How to Ethically 'Reframe' Your Job Title to Better Match Your Responsibilities
+How to Ethically Change Your Job Title on Your Resume

-Stuck between what the computer likes on your resume and what the background check needs?
-Use the 'Market Title (Old Title)' trick to get noticed and still be honest.
+Stuck between what ATS software likes and what a background check needs?
+Use the Dual-Title Bridge format to get noticed by recruiters and still pass verification.

 Focus and Planning